Fátima Fernández Cano

-Fátima Fernández Cano (born 23 October 1995) is a Spanish professional golfer and member of the LPGA Tour.
+Fátima Fernández Cano (born 23 October 1995) is a Spanish professional golfer who plays on the LPGA Tour and the Ladies European Tour.

 Early life, amateur and college career

 Cano was born in Santiago de Compostela, Spain.
 As a junior player, Cano won the Galicia Championships in 2005.
 She played college golf at Troy University between 2013 and 2017.
 While at Troy, she was the Sun Belt Conference individual champion her freshman year.
 During her junior season in 2016, she finished the season ranked as the #5 player in the NCAA, receiving an at-large bid to the NCAA Regional Qualifier.
 That same year, she was named Sun Belt Conference Golfer of the Year.

 She graduated from Troy with a bachelor's degree in business, as one of the best players in Troy and Sun Belt Conference history.

 Professional career

 In 2018, Cano turned professional and joined the Symetra Tour.
 In August 2020, she won her first professional event, the IOA Championship in California.
 She finished second in the Race for the Card behind Ana Belac to earn LPGA Tour membership for the 2021 season.

 In 2021, she was only able to start in one LPGA Tour event, the Volunteers of America Classic where she finished T32, as COVID-19 froze the priority list.
 Instead she kept playing on the Symetra Tour, where she recorded 10 top-10 finishes including runner-up results at the Symetra Classic, Murphy USA El Dorado Shootout and the Carolina Golf Classic.
 She again finished second in the Race for the Card, this time behind Lilia Vu, to earn LPGA Tour membership for the 2022 season.

-On her way to win the Carlisle Arizona Women's Golf Classic in March 2022, she carded a 61 in round three, to tied the lowest score in Epson Tour history.
+On her way to win the Carlisle Arizona Women's Golf Classic in March 2022, she carded a 61 in round three, to tie the lowest score in Epson Tour history.